Car Insurance Payment Grace Period: How Long You Have & What Happens Next

 • No lapse recorded if paid in time

-• Easier to resolve
+• Easier and cheaper to resolve

 Cancellation for Non-Payment